skanev/playground/scheme/sicp/notes/week-04.markdown

 ## Various

 * With the rational numbers example, calculating the `gcd` can be done either in construction time (`make-rat`) or in selection time (`numer` and `denom`).
 This is a good example of the flexibility in data abstraction.
 I didn't occur to me that doing it in selection time can be faster in some cases.
+* The parts of subtraction are called "minuend", "subtrahend" and "difference".
+Neat.

 ## Constructors, selectors and abstraction barriers